 - One of the best sceneries you can witness

-- Host of some of the rare and exotic animals and birds like Thar/Goat, Leopards, Jackals, birds like pheasant, long-tailed birds
+- A host of some of the rare and exotic animals and birds like Thar/Goat, Leopards, Jackals, birds like pheasant, long-tailed birds

 Upper Mustang Trek